kkontosis/arachnefs/README.md

 >> Q: Other projects do this as well

-> A: Almost, this allows local synchronization as well
+> A: Almost, this one is open source and it allows local synchronization as well

 >> Q: Is that all?